Loew's Capitol Theatre

 1328 F Street NW,

-It was closed in 1963, and demolished in 1964.
-All that remains today is its famous archway on the building’s still extant facade, which forms the entrance to the National Press Building.
+It was closed in 1963 and the Wurlitzer organ was removed from the theatre prior to its demolition in 1964, and was installed in a private residence in Thurmont, MD.
+All that remains today is its famous archway on the building’s still extant façade, which forms the entrance to the National Press Building.